Thuthu-KII/2543444-labs-sd-25/report.md

 Then i created a new branch called feature/student-details and switched to it (changes in this branch wont affect the main branch)

+Then i edited the html file, and included the heading as previoulsy i did not

+Then i commited the code in the branch

+Then i pushed all the changes i made in this branch using the command "git push origin feature/student-details"

+Then i merged the branch feature/student-details to the ,main branch using "git merge feature/student-details",